jamesbehr/torpedo/README.md

 A plugin can use this output to jump to a mark by key.

 ## Commands
-Commands are programs stored in the `.torpedo/cmd` directory of your project that can be run by name via the `run` command.
-Commands that do not have the executable bit set are ignored.
+Commands are programs that are configured in your `.torpedo/config.json`, similar to `npm`.

-For example, you can put a script at `.torpedo/cmd/test`, set the executable bit and run it with the following command.
+For example, you can have the following config

+    {
+        "commands": {
+            "test": "go test"
+        }
+    }

+Then you can run a command by name.

     $ torpedo run test

+The commands are run using your `$SHELL` via the -c flag.
+You can also pass additional arguments to the script.
+These will be appended to the command.

+    $ torpedo run test ./...

+You can pass flags through without parsing them as well after `--`.

+    $ torpedo run test -- --help